SebastianLoos/apolloopendriveplugin/readme.md

 ![pluginpath](img/josmpluginspath.png)

 After placing the plugin in the folder, JOSM is ready to be launched.
+It is important to launch JOSM with the Java version 8.
+On Java version 9 or newer, the plugin will crash upon loading a file.
+If your system has a different default Java version than version 8, launch the .jar file of JOSM via the command line to manually select the correct Java binary.
+The JOSM binary is located in the following folder:

+`%appdata%\..\Local\JOSM\app`

+Below is an example command to launch JOSM with a Java binary of version 1.8.0.211:

+`'C:\Program Files\Java\jdk1.8.0_211\bin\java.exe' -jar .\josm-custom.jar`

 When it finishes loading, open the settings by clicking on the icon in the top menu:

 ![josmsettingsicon](img/josmsettingsicon.png)